SEMH Intervention Strategies – Top 10 ideas

 1. In school counsellors

 Although not the cheapest option for schools, access to counsellors in school is vital.
 These members of staff provide specialist support to the highest level of need (yet not meeting threshold for higher tier services) and are possibly the fastest response mental health practitioners available to schools.
 Local charities can sometimes offer counselling services that can be offered at a variety of prices.
 Some schools may opt to employ counsellors directly.
 Although counselling is not regulated by law, it is strongly advised that counselling is undertaken by those with professionally recognised qualifications.
 In some schools staff may have or wish to undertake basic counselling qualifications that will enable them to begin low level work with students (as advised by course tutors).
 This is an opportunity for both the school to increase counselling provision and SEMH intervention strategies, encourage CPD and develop opportunities for staff.
+Remember – you don’t need to be a therapist to work in a therapeutic way.

 2. External Psychotherapeutic Organisations

 In some areas NHS funded counselling and cognitive behaviour services for adults begin to accept referrals at 16.
 This can mean a school can directly refer or support a student in self referring to these services to help them access support that may be faster than that offered to under 18s.
 It can also relieve the pressure on in school services and existing SEMH intervention strategies.
+Charities can often support – consider Action for Children, Build Sound Minds and others.
+If a young person is in care, consider what options are available to them via their Virtual School.

 3. Self Help Resources